yldio/asap-hub/apps/asap-cli/README.md

-# Import data
+# Import

+The script ignores the first line as it is considered the header of the file.

+## users

-The package purpose is to automate the process of inserting bulk user and team information.
+The command purpose is to automate the process of inserting bulk user and team information.

-`yarn node apps/asap-cli/build-cjs/cli.js import </path/to/file>.csv`
+`yarn node apps/asap-cli/build-cjs/cli.js import users </path/to/file>.csv`

 The csv format needs to respect the following structure: